-Once we have collated all the responses, we will email the recipients to keep them up to date with progress of when the water shares will become active.
+We are currently collated all the responses and contacting customers to keep them up to date with progress of when the water shares will become active.
 The registration process may take 6 to 8 weeks to complete.

 All declined shares will be added to future water share auctions or shelf-price sales.
 The money from all auctions and shelf price sales is reinvested into the modernisation program on behalf of SRW customers, to keep prices as low as possible.